 3. The word No is a two-way lesson.

 It’s so important for children to feel the control of the “No” they state… even a toddler.
 This gives them the autonomy they need to make independent decisions and protect them from abusers in their life.
 However, it’s also important for parents to make sure children understand the implications of the word No when it’s said in a defiant or disobedient way.
 But this doesn’t look like the hard “If you don’t obey me, you’re grounded for a month!”
 It’s simply handing the power calmly back to the child: “You can choose not to obey me.
 However, if you do so, you’re also giving up your friend’s birthday party this weekend.”
 Etc. The critical part is to stick to the consequences, don’t backpedal in the fit of pleading tears from a misbehaving child.
 Staying consistent is true love.
 And learning that “No” sometimes has consequences is a lesson better learned from the parents than from the police or court system later on.

-Written by: Elizabeth Peck, a Clinical Mental Health Counseling Candidate at the University of the Cumberlands and an administrate assistant to Pax Family Counseling.
+Written by: Elizabeth Peck, a Clinical Mental Health Counseling Candidate at the University of the Cumberlands and a support assistant to Pax Family Counseling.